-On a Friday evening in early September, my boyfriend and I travelled through Cape Town’s Southern Suburbs, along the N2 (which later feeds into the M3), as we headed towards our first (and much-needed) weekend getaway together in what eventually ended up being in the marvellous surfers’ haven, Muizenberg.
+On a Friday evening in early September, my friend and I travelled through Cape Town’s Southern Suburbs, along the N2 (which later feeds into the M3), as we headed towards our first (and much-needed) weekend getaway together in what eventually ended up being in the marvellous surfers’ haven, Muizenberg.

 Booked into a charming, little granny flat/apartment called the Sugarbird Apartment – which we can both strongly recommend and that is situated only a few blocks up from Surfers Corner and Muizenberg Beach – we were both really looking forward to this spring excursion.

 Muizenberg has grown quite a bit, both in terms of popularity and food culture, since I lasted visited in 2014 with my older brother and his girlfriend.

 Now, it seems, it’s a popular destination among tourists and local visitors alike, and especially on Sundays, this entire stretch of glorious False Bay coastline, from Muizenberg right round to Cape Point, buzzes.

 Pop by the Blue Bird Garage Market (Fridays only)